(214) 390-7947 (Overseas Callers)

 Can I buy a local SIM Card in Kenya?

 Yes, you can buy a local SIM Card in Kenya even if you are a foreigner.
 This can help eliminate those expensive roaming charges and offer easy and affordable internet access via your mobile phone.
-Again, you will need to check with your current provider prior to travel to ensure your phone will work with the foreign SIM, as it may be locked.
+Again, you will need to check with your current provider before traveling to ensure your phone will work with the foreign SIM, as it may be locked.

 How can I get/purchase internet?